-We all want something from sex otherwise it wouldn’t be such an issue for so many of us.
-When asked what it is we want from sex, in his book “Sexual Intelligence” Dr. Marty Klein, who for more than thirty years has been a marriage, family and certified sex therapist, says that people talk about a whole list of what they want.
+We all want something from sex otherwise it wouldn’t be such an issue for so many people.
+When asked what it is we want from sex, in his book “Sexual Intelligence” Dr. Marty Klein, a marriage, family and certified sex therapist for more than thirty years, says that people talk about a whole list of what they want.

-Interestingly, during sex most people focus on anything but that.
-Klein reports they focus on how they look, smell, sound, how they can avoid unwanted activity (like being tickled), “… ignoring (or preventing) pain; hurrying to climax; trying not to climax too quickly; maintaining an erection or lubrication; suppressing emotions; trying to function the “right way”; silently, indirectly urging their partner to do a certain activity…”.
-Does this sound familiar to you?
+Interestingly, during sex most people focus on anything but pleasure and closeness.
+Klein reports they focus on the following: how they look, smell, sound, how they can avoid unwanted activity (like being tickled), “… ignoring (or preventing) pain; hurrying to climax; trying not to climax too quickly; maintaining an erection or lubrication; suppressing emotions; trying to function the “right way”; silently, indirectly urging their partner to do a certain activity…” etc, etc.

 Many of us have thoughts like these: “I hope I’ll stay hard enough to make them happy”, or, “If I’m taking too long to climax, I fake it or try to hurry it up.”
 Klein says that “Focusing on how your penis or vulva is working is an enormous distraction from pursuing pleasure or intimacy”.
-He advises that even though many people think this is how to make sex better, it’s a misguided approach.
+He advises that even though many people think this is how to make sex better, it’s actually a misguided approach.

-Usually the strategies we use to have these desires met are not successful, but we persist in using them again and again.
-Because of this Klein argues that “…we’re putting a lot of pressure on sex to address these essentially non-sexual needs …we have emotional needs that we try to address with sex, but sex is not the best way to satisfy them”.
+Usually the strategies we use to get our desires met are not successful, but we persist in using them again and again.
+Because of this, Klein argues that “…we’re putting a lot of pressure on sex to address these essentially non-sexual needs …we have emotional needs that we try to address with sex, but sex is not the best way to satisfy them”.

 Success or failure seems to be what sex is about for many people.
-This takes the form of worrying whether we inadvertently disappoint, hurt or irritate our partner, appear inadequate or inexperienced, or make a fool of ourselves.
+This takes the form of worrying whether we disappoint, hurt or irritate our partner, appear inadequate or inexperienced, or make a fool of ourselves.
 For millions of people, says Klein “I didn’t mess up too badly” is as good as sex gets.
 He holds out the hope that sex can be transformed into a place where “…mistakes are simply not possible, and where virtually nothing can go wrong – not because we become sexually perfect, but because we radically redefine sexual “success” and change our sexual vision”.

 So, what is it that people really want from sex?
 Talking about this accurately and honestly is difficult for many of us – either because we don’t have the vocabulary or because we’re embarrassed or scared to do so.
 Learning to talk about what we want from sex, instead of talking about what our bodies might do, means we’d be learning to talk about how we’d like to feel.